mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ### Color schemes

 The major difference from the default approach is the palette customization.
-With the new `extendTheme` API, you can specify the palette for all color schemes at once (`light` and `dark` are built-in color schemes).
+With the new `extendTheme` API, you can specify the palette for all color schemes at once (`light` and `dark` are built-in color schemes) under the `colorSchemes` node.

 Here is an example of customizing the `primary` palette: